xpqz/documentation/dotnet-interface/docs/writing-net-classes/aplclasses5.md

      ∇
 ```

 In principle, we could define 7 more different versions of the method, taking 3, 4, 5 etc. numeric parameters.
-Instead, this method is defined more generally, to take a single parameter that is a 1-dimemsional array (vector) of numbers, and to return a result of type Array.
+Instead, this method is defined more generally, to take a single parameter that is a 1-dimemsional array (vector) of numbers, and to return a result of type `Array`.
 In practice we might use this version alone, but for a C# programmer, this is harder to use than the two other specific cases.

 Notice also that all function use the same descriptive name, <`IndexGen`>.

-Load aplclasses5.dws and export aplclasses5.dll as before.
+Load `aplclasses5.dws` and export `aplclasses5.dll` as before.

 ![aplclasses5_1](../img/aplclasses5-1.png)